Looking for some Edinburgh Castle Facts & History?

-A trip is not cheap – Edinburgh Castle Ticket prices for adults are £19.50 (£17.50 if you book online) and the price of a child (Age 5-15) ticket is £11.50 (online price £10.50) - but the cost is probably justified; the castle offers the chance to see much of Scotland's history come to life, with the added bonus of views across the entire city, stretching as far as the Firth of Forth over to neighbouring Fife.
+A trip to Edinburgh Castle is certainly not free.
+It's not cheap either.
+Ticket prices for adults are £19.50 (£17.50 if you book online) and the price of a child (Age 5-15) ticket is £11.50 (online price £10.50) - but the cost is probably justified; the castle offers the chance to see much of Scotland's history come to life, with the added bonus of views across the entire city, stretching as far as the Firth of Forth over to neighbouring Fife.
 It's also fascinating to see inside the buildings that dominate the Edinburgh skyline from their perch on an extinct volcano.
 So successful is the castle, in 2016 it become Scotland's most popular tourist attraction.

 Some of the castle's exhibits are enough to justify a trip themselves, for example, the Stone of Destiny, Scotland's famous coronation stone.
 It resides in the castle's Crown Room, alongside the Crown Jewels, following its 1996 return from Westminster, after 800 years in exile from its native land.